codefellows/seattle-iOS-401d8/06-intro-objective-c/class-26/README.md

 	* `dequeue`(required): Takes no arguments, returns a `Person`
 	* `count`(optional): Takes no arguments, returns an `int`

+## Submitting Your Assignment

+1. When your work is complete and ready for submission, **open a Pull Request** from `monday-lab` to `master`.
+2. Submit the link to the above Pull Request to Canvas
+3. Add a comment to this Canvas submission with answers to the following questions.
+  - How did this lab go, overall?
+  - What observations or questions do you have about what you've learned so far?
+4. Once you've submitted your work, complete the merge of `monday-lab` to `master`

 ### Reading Assignment (read **before** Class 27):
 * Programming in Objective-C
   * **Chapter 2:** Programming in Objective-C